What’s the easiest way to grow your company? Acquire customers, right?

 A good example of choosing your marketing carefully is the story of how APPfog came about.
-The founder Lucas, who hangs out on Hack News noticed there were people like him who had similar issues when it came to developing and deploying applications.
-But instead of assuming those people where in his target market, he decided to test things out.
+The founder Lucas, who hangs out on Hack News, noticed there were people like him who had similar issues when it came to developing and deploying applications.
+But instead of assuming those people were in his target market, he decided to test things out.

-He popped up a landing page where people could signup to his APPfog service, the thing was, the product wasn’t actually created, he just made it seem like it was so he could get an understanding of how many people wanted a service that helped them with application development and deployment.
+He popped up a landing page where people could sign up to his APPfog service.
+The trick was that the product hadn’t been actually created.
+He just made it seem like it was in existence so he could get an understanding of how many people wanted a service that helped them with application development and deployment.

-Within 24 hours 800 people signed up for his service.
-And four weeks later 4000 people signed up for it.
+Within 24 hours, 800 people signed up for his service.
+Four weeks later, 4,000 people signed up for it.

-Now that Lucas knew there was a potential demand for his solution, he decided to require them fill out a survey if they wanted to be let into a beta offering.
-They survey went against conventional marketing wisdom as it mainly contained open ended questions, and required 30 minutes of your time to be completed.
+Now that Lucas knew there was a potential demand for his solution, he decided to require them to fill out a survey if they wanted to be let into a beta offering.
+The survey went against conventional marketing wisdom as it mainly contained open-ended questions and required 30 minutes of your time to be completed.

-Naturally you would think that most people wouldn’t fill it out, but the demand for his solution was so high that he was able to get 2000 people to complete it.
-This also allowed him weed out all of the people who weren’t in his target market because only those with that deep pain, would have filled out such a survey.
+Naturally, you would think that most people wouldn’t fill it out, but the demand for his solution was so high that he was able to get 2,000 people to complete it.
+This also allowed him to weed out all of the people who weren’t in his target market because only those with that deep pain would have filled out such a survey.

 Amazingly, out of four thousand, two thousand people filled out the survey!
 He had found a group of people who shared the same problem and who felt deeply about it.

-And it doesn’t have to just stop with web-based products or service.
-Betabrand is a company who is very careful about finding the right market as they know it is the first step in manufacturing customers.
+And it doesn’t have to stop just with web-based products or services.
+Betabrand is a company that is very careful about finding the right market as they know it is the first step in manufacturing customers.

-Every time they consider releasing new clothing products, they first find the customer group, and then tests clothing ideas for them.
+Every time they consider releasing new clothing products, they first find the customer group and then test clothing ideas for them.

 They tested out the concept of “bike to work pants”.
-In which you flip out a flag in the back pocket and fold up the cuffs and you have reflective material to improve visibility on the road.
-Tuck them away and you have slacks suitable for work.
+The pants have a reflective flag that you are able to flip out of the back pocket.
+The also have cuffs that you are able to roll up to expose reflective tape to improve visibility on the road.
+Tuck them away, and you have slacks suitable for work.

 If you want to create a similar type of success, you need to describe who you think your passionate early adopters might be.
-In other words those who don’t care if your product is perfect, they just want it now.
+In other words, you are looking for those who don’t care if your product is perfect.
+They just want it now.

 Then go find them, hang out with them and understand them deeply.
 Invite 10 to be on your “customer advisory board”.
-When doing so realize that it’s not good enough that you are one of them.
-Go confirm there are more of you out there and that you actually understand their problems.
+When doing so, realize that it’s not good enough that you are one of them.
+Confirm that there are more of you out there and that you actually understand your potential customers’ problems.

 Fulfill your promises

 The next step in manufacturing customers is to help solve their pain.
 In other words, you are going to have to deliver on what you promised.
-By this point you’ve already identified a group of people who have a pain or passion they feel deeply about and you are going to address that somehow.
+By this point, you’ve already identified a group of people who have a pain or passion, and you are going to address that somehow.

-A good example of this is Zappos, they don’t just sell shoes, but they provide you with the best shoe shopping experience out there.
+A good example of this is Zappos.
+They don’t just sell shoes.
+They provide you with the best shoe shopping experience out there.
 They will randomly upgrade your shipping to next day air for free.
-Or if you aren’t happy with your shoes, even if you have worn them for 6 months, they’ll let you return them without any questions asked.
+Or if you aren’t happy with your shoes, even if you have worn them for six months, they’ll let you return them without any questions asked.

-So how do you keep your promise like Zappos?
-You need to address the pain or passion, but don’t focus on the features.
-Concentrate on how you need to make them feel and plan to build only what provides that.
+So, how do you keep your promise like Zappos?
+You need to address the pain or passion of your customers without focusing on the features of the product.
+Concentrate on how you need to make your customers feel and plan to build only what provides that.

-Appfog, did this by only building what was absolutely required to keep those 2000 survey applicants happy.
-He built 3 or 4 features on the frontend and a backend to support it.
+Appfog did this by only building what was absolutely required to keep those 2,000 survey applicants happy.
+Lucas built 3 or 4 features on the front- and back-end to support it.
 This didn’t manufacture passionate customers, but it did manufacture customers to continue to learn from.

-When building your product, keep in mind that simple is better.
+When building your product, keep in mind that the simpler the better.
 Being all things to all people is a recipe for failure.
-Big companies become big companies by growing into multiple product lines and multiple models that deliver simple value propositions.
-Not by crating complex products that solves problems for the entire world.
+Big companies become big companies by growing into multiple product lines and multiple models that deliver simple value propositions, not by crating complex products that solve problems for the entire world.

 What’s your secret sauce?

-To achieve high growth you have to evoke this passion.
-You can fake passion for a while by inducing a desired behavior, but it’s not sustainable.
-A social media program offering a steep discount or an award for sharing might get people to “like” your Facebook page, or tell all of their friends, but the moment the program goes away so does the buzz.
+To achieve high growth, you have to evoke this passion.
+You can fake passion for awhile by inducing a desired behavior, but it’s not sustainable.
+A social media program offering a steep discount or an award for sharing might get people to “like” your Facebook page or tell all of their friends about you, but the moment the program goes away, so does the buzz.

-Think about the products you use and the ones you love.
+Think about the products you use and love.
 What’s different about your behavior with products you love?
 What is it about the product or company that puts you over the top?